mts-ai/rurage/README.md

 ## Installation

-You can install RuRAGE from PyPI:
+You can install RURAGE from PyPI:

 ```bash
 pip install rurage
 ```

 ## Basic Usage
-*See detailed example usage [here](https://github.com/mts-ai/rurage/tree/main/examples/example_rurage_evaluation.ipynb)*
-*If you are looking for RuRAGE ensemble train/inference, [click here](https://github.com/mts-ai/rurage/tree/main/examples/example_rurage_ensemble.ipynb)*
+*See detailed example usage [here](https://github.com/mts-ai/rurage/tree/main/examples/example_rurage_evaluation.ipynb)* *If you are looking for RURAGE ensemble train/inference, [click here](https://github.com/mts-ai/rurage/tree/main/examples/example_rurage_ensemble.ipynb)*

-Example of how to use RuRAGE evaluation:
+Example of how to use RURAGE evaluation:

 ```python
 import pandas as pd